-Of the many food tours on the go right now in Montreal, we here at TravelMag have gnashed though the lot to bring you the best ones.
-Factors taken into account include the guides, the food on offer, the value for money, and of course, the mouth water factor.
-All prices are listed in Canadian Dollars.
+Montreal is a foodie haven and one that is well worth exploring with a tour guide who can take you and your taste buds right to where all the best flavors are.
+There are many popular food tours on the go right now in Montreal, and below you’ll find a broad selection of the best ones.
+Factors taken into account during the selection process include the food on offer, the value for money, and of course, the mouth water factor.

 Beyond the market food tour in Montreal